woman's divorce

 Instead of using the terms "custody" and "visitation", the court now uses the terms "Parenting" and "Parental contact" in reference to issues concerning children of the marriage.
 For the court to have jurisdiction over these issues, the child must have been a resident of the state for at least 6 months prior to the proceedings.

-If the parents cannot mutually agree to issues concerning the custody of their children, the court will determine an appropriate parenting plan based on:
+When parents can't agree on custody and visitation, the court will determine an appropriate parenting plan based on:

 • The wishes and desires of the parents and the child;